flyteorg/flyte/rsts/concepts/console.rst

 Flyte Console
 #############

 This is the web UI for the Flyte platform.
+The results of running Flyte Console are displayed in this graph, explained below:

+.. youtube:: 7YSc-QHk_Ec

 *********************
 Running flyteconsole